psychopy/psychopy/docs/source/api/iohub/device/eyetracker_interface/PupilLabs_Core_Implementation_Notes.rst

 head position.
 As such, gaze can be analysed with the wearer looking and moving freely in their environment.

-Pupil Core differs from remote eye trackers often used with PsychoPy.
+Pupil Core differs from remote eye trackers often used with |PsychoPy|.
 Remote eye trackers employ cameras mounted on or near a computer monitor.
 They provide gaze in screen-based coordinates, and this facilitates closed-loop analyses of gaze based on the known position of stimuli on-screen and eye gaze direction.

-In order to use Pupil Core for screen-based work in PsychoPy, the screen will need to be robustly located within the world camera's field of view, and Pupil Core's gaze data subsequently transformed from world camera-based coordinates to screen-based coordinates.
+In order to use Pupil Core for screen-based work in |PsychoPy|, the screen will need to be robustly located within the world camera's field of view, and Pupil Core's gaze data subsequently transformed from world camera-based coordinates to screen-based coordinates.
 This is achieved with the use of